yuanzhongqiao/ai-interview-platform/README.md

 ## AI Provider System

-Aural uses a pluggable LLM provider architecture.
+DeepInerviewer uses a pluggable LLM provider architecture.
 You need **at least one** provider configured.
 The system auto-selects the first available provider in this order: OpenAI > Gemini > Kimi > MiniMax.

 ### Providers